umairalipathan1980/Product-Review-Sentiment-Analysis/README.md

+﻿> **📖 Read More:** For a detailed explanation of the design, architecture, and development process behind this tool, check out the companion article published in [**Level Up Coding**](https://levelup.gitconnected.com/i-built-a-product-review-intelligence-tool-powered-by-an-ai-agent-368b1c83224d?sk=22eef29af1cc45f0cd4231c81d2ba23c).

-﻿# Product Review Sentiment Analysis Dashboard
+# Product Review Sentiment Analysis Dashboard

 This tool turns raw product review data into a structured sentiment dataset that business teams can explore through interactive analytics, aspect benchmarking, row-level review inspection, and natural-language questioning.
 The workflow is designed for business users who need to move from raw reviews to actionable signals without building a separate reporting pipeline for every new question.